KiZins/VSCode-Debugger-Setup/README.md

 | Miniconda (Optional)                    | https://www.anaconda.com/docs/getting-started/miniconda/install#quickstart-install-instructions |

 ### Installation
-The Python Debugger is included with the official Python extension for VS Code, but it is still important to verify its installation.
+The Python Debugger is included with the official Python extension for VS Code, but it is important to verify its installation.

 Open the Extension tab (`Ctrl+Shift+X`) located on the left sidebar.
 <!-- ![VSCode Terminal Highlighting Extensions Tab](img/extension_tab.png) -->